JPSC-90/life_cycle_lite/README.md

-# life_cycle_lite
-Introduction to life cycle models
+# Introduction to Life Cycle models